Fuzzyshark-Watson/FchatAPIBot_Java/README.md

 Response Code: 200
 Response: {"ticket":"fct_xxxxxxxxxxxxxxxxxxxxxxxxxxxxx","error":""}
 A:1 Good news.
 Every ticket looks like that, "error" is a field in the response ticket, which is empty.
 Which means it works!
 Code 200 means succes.

+Q:1 Newlines in output messages breaks the message I'm trying to send!
+A:1 /n doesn't work, try using 'your string first line+ Bot.nl +your string next line'